NVSDI/l5beauty/readme.md

-# Laravel 5.1 Beauty
+# Laravel 5.1 Beauty update to 5.4

-A simple, clean and beautiful blogging application written in Laravel 5.1.
+A simple, clean and beautiful blogging application origanly written in Laravel 5.1. this is the same  only updated to 5.4.

-This repository contains the source code to accompany the book Laravel 5.1 Beauty.
+This repository contains the source code to accompany the book Laravel 5.1 Beauty updated to 5.4.

 This is the **Chapter 15** branch.